jliljebl/flowblade/flowblade-trunk/docs/INSTALLING.md

 ### Installing using Development Repository Version

+Before MLT 6.18 comes available in distributions Python 3 bindins have to build and installed, here is some advice on how to get this done: https://github.com/jliljebl/flowblade/blob/master/flowblade-trunk/docs/creating_user_folder_bindings.md

 Flowblade is currently a 100% script application, and all the dependencies should be available in popular distributions, so in most cases it should be possible to install and run Flowblade without compiling anything.

 Developer version may however be unstable or have new dependencies.
 If you fail to install developer version, please file a bug in Issues -tab.